Keyboard Shortcuts

 devs hit by CVE-2025-6514

 Authentication is OPTIONAL in the spec.
 70–80% of servers have none at all.
-53% rely on static secrets.
+The rest rely on static secrets.

 Production breaches in 2025: Smithery Registry (3,000+ apps exposed), Asana cross-tenant access, GitHub prompt injection leaking private repos, Postmark supply-chain BCC attack.